-The Ab Wave is 2012’s addition to a long line of questionable infomercial exercise gimmicks with little redeeming value.
+The Ab Wave is a questionable infomercial exercise gimmick with little redeeming value.
 Unlike other ab gadgets, this one takes lazy to a whole new level.
 You actually sit in the machine and then swing side to side, using momentum to carry you through the range of motion.
 It may sound convincing, but can this product really deliver svelte abs and obliques?

 I have to confess, it never ceases to amaze me at how purveyors of infomercial exercise gimmicks keep coming up with new ways to repackage the same old crap.
 Even more disconcerting is that they use the EXACT same marketing tactics over and over again…and people still fall for it hook line and sinker.

 Back in 2010, I authored a comprehensive point by point debunking of the Ab Circle Pro’s questionable marketing, which contributed to the company being fined $25 million for making false claims.
 I honestly didn’t think it could get much worse, but then I was alerted to the Ab Wave.

 The majority of the marketing copy mimics the same tactics used by the Ab Circle Pro, SpinGym, Wonder Core Smart, and Liproxenol (i.e., lose weight quickly and easily without the effort).
 Sadly, there are reports of Ab Wave infomercials popping up all over the radar in Australia, New Zealand, Canada, United States, and the United Kingdom.
 I’d be surprised if it wasn’t trickling into other countries as well, given that infomercials tend to creep like an insidious pancreatic cancer lesion.